No Bad Songz

 No Bad Songz (abbreviated as NBS) is the second studio album by Nigerian singer Kizz Daniel.
 On November 30, 2018, the singer's indie record label, Flyboy I.N.C., released it.
 NBS comprises twenty tracks and features guest appearances from Davido, Diplo, Diamond Platnumz, and Sarkodie, among others.
 The album's production was handled by Pheelz, Jay Pizzle, Philkeyz, Diplo, M.O.G Beatz, Major Bangz, Lussh, Magicsticks, DJ Coublon, Runtinz, and Killertunes.

 Background

 In December 2017, Kizz Daniel launched his own record label, Flyboy I.N.C., after departing from G-Worldwide Entertainment.
 In July 2018, he announced the album's title and cover art amid a litigation with G-Worldwide.
 Earlier that year, it was revealed that he recorded an album called Evolution, which would have been released under G-Worldwide.
 The cover art for NBS features an image of Kizz Daniel being flanked by an angel and a demon.
-NBS track list, which is composed of songs that were rearranged, was unveiled on 24 August 2018.
+The album's track list, which is composed of songs that were rearranged, was unveiled on 24 August 2018.